 There's much to see here.
-So, take your time, look around, and learn all there is to know about my life as a creative.
-I hope you enjoy our site and take a pleasant moment with you.
+Take your time, look around, and experience all you want to know about my life.
+I hope you enjoy my site and take a few pleasant moments with you.

 Ten questions with artist Michaell Magrutsche – by Lori Bjork, LA Examiner Michaell Magrutsche is an artist most well-known for his minimal pop art on canvas.